cltk/cltk/README.md

 ---
 The CLTK is developed in Python 3.3.

-To convert corpora into a single JSON file, use the following in your example.
-See examples/ for more.
+To convert corpora into single JSON files, use the following in your example.

 ```python
 from cltk.compiler import Compile